manuelmamut/musicbrainz_search/README.md

 ## Caching

    We use LocalMemCached for development environment and Memcache for qa environment.
-   You must install memcache in order to be able to cache on QA env.
+   You must install memcache in order to be able to cache on QA env, or you can change the qa.py in the settings folder.

-   Probably it could be already running if you are working of linux, you could check it
+   Probably it could be running already.
+If you are working of linux, you could check it
    by running `netstat -antlp` on bash and search for a process listening on 127.0.0.1:11211

 ## Tests